mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Out in the open?" he balked.
 "The trees are thicker than clay out here."

 Casra maintained hae calm but urgent tone.
-"I know you have no reason to trust a stranger from what you've seen out here, but you can see yourself that I'm not like the others."
+"I know you have no reason to trust a stranger from what you've seen out here, but you can see yourself that I'm not like the others.
+I have a place of refuge here.
+Safety from the guardians and the cold."

 He observed: hae spartan coat and trousers, a well-used lantern, and no sign of kanosin in hae skin.
-Casra might not be with Shinna but he'd quickly learned to measure everyone on Ulukoma with a sliver of doubt.
+Casra might not be with Shinna but he'd quickly learned to measure everyone on Ulukoma with an eye of distrust.

 "How many are here?" he asked.

+"It's just my kaln and I," thi said.

+"You brought a child to this place?"

-But before Casra could answer, the ground beneath the fallen tree moved, and a kaln climbed out.
-Kipnu recognized hae face in the lantern light and immediately grew excited.
+Before Casra could reply, the ground beneath the fallen tree moved, and a kaln climbed out.
+Kipnu recognized hae face in the lantern light.
 "You!
 You're that kaln from the ship!" he exclaimed.
-"Linyu, right?
-I heard Setre say your name."
+"What was it that woman called you...
+Linyu?"

-Linyu smiled at Kipnu as thi walked toward Casra and grasped hae hands.
-Linyu looked up and down at him and grinned as if to hold in a smile.
+Linyu walked toward Casra and grinned at him as thi stared at his chest.
 "You're blue now," thi said.
-Casra admonished hae, "Linyu!", but Kipnu laughed with hae.
+Casra admonished hae, "Linyu!", but Kipnu laughed.
 His eyes met again with Casra's and a sense of warmth came over him.
 He was in good company here.

 The entrance Linyu had come through was a wooden door with just enough space to fit Kipnu's lumbering body with a strange black long coat draped over his shoulders.
 As he set foot upon the floor of their home, he looked around and saw the same warmth he heard in Casra's voice: a sort of cooking area to the left, a large bed at the far end, and a hand-made table to the right where Linyu was lighting another lantern.
 Casra had already prepared him a set of thick kelpen trousers and held them out with a stern posture as if to insist he wear them before stepping any further.